 They were quite a pair.
 Juan Jose Palomino was appointed Deputy for Andalucia in 1933 by the II Republic, and was also owner of the Diario de Jerez newspaper.
 Juan Vergara was also a bit of a businessman, having established a pair of factories, one for pencils and the other for ice.
 They took over the now lost firm of Jose Bertemati.
-The Vergara family owned a beautiful mansion called the Atalaya, now the Jerez Museum.
+The Vergara family owned a beautiful mansion called the Atalaya, for a while Rumasa's HQ in Jerez, now the Jerez Museum.
 They owned 300 hectares of vineyard, and their impressive bodega formed a complex known as the 12 Disciples, but unfortunately only three remain; La Cruce, Pio XII and Dios Baco.
 The latter, built in 1848, was named after a statue of Bacchus on the facade, one of quite a few embellishments.
 It contained 2,000 butts and a cooperage.

 |An old print of the bodegas (from Bodegas Dios Baco)|